 Dr Choi is founding and current Chair of the Debris Flow and Steep Creek Hazards Mitigation Committee of the Association of Geohazard Professionals.
 He is a Board Member (alternate) of the International Consortium of Landslides of the United Nations Educational, Scientific and Cultural Organization (UNESCO), Chair-nominated Member of the Technical Committee on Slope Stability (TC208) of the International Society for Soil Mechanics and Geotechnical Engineering (ISSMGE), and Hong Kong nominated representative for the Joint Technical Committee (JTC1) on natural slopes and landslides.
 Clarence received the 2017 Telford Premium Prize from the Institution of Civil Engineers in UK and the 2017 R.M.
 Quigley award from the Canadian Geotechnical Society.

 After graduation in 1983 with a Bachelor's Degree in civil engineering, Warren Dou started research and practice in the geotechnical engineering field.
 Later on, he obtained a Master's Degree in Geotechnical Engineering at the University of British Columbia, Canada in 1991.
 He has practiced in China, Canada, and recently in Hong Kong since 1998, in the fields of geotechnical and civil engineering, foundations, and seismic & earthquake engineering.
 He has been involved in almost all aspects of geotechnical engineering across different regions and through various projects.
 This includes geotechnical investigation, analysis, design, construction supervision and project management, in areas of deep excavation & support system, earthworks, retaining structures & slopes, site formation works, foundations, ground improvement, and reclamation works for projects ranging from railways, highways, bridges, tunnels, marine structures to building developments in Hong Kong, Macau, China, Asia, Middle East, Australia and North America.
 He is experienced in advanced numerical modelling for geotechnical problems, foundations, basement excavation, tunnels, and static & seismic soil-structure interactions.
-Warren is currently Chief Engineer of China Road and Bridge Corporation (Hong Kong).
+Warren is Senior Technical Director of China Road and Bridge Corporation (Hong Kong).

 BSc MEng MASc PEng RPE(G) MHKIE